Mubariz-a18/Mubariz-a18/README.md

-### Hi there 👋
+### Hi there 👋 -- Email : ( syedmubariz542@gmail.com ) -- Phone : (+91-8686613532)

 <!--
 **Mubariz-a18/mubariz-a18** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 👋 Hi there!
-I'm [Your Name], a passionate Backend Developer with a strong foundation in Node.js, GraphQL, and RESTful APIs.
+I'm Syed Mubariz , a passionate Backend Developer with a strong foundation in Node.js, GraphQL, and RESTful APIs.
 I also dabble in front-end technologies, including React, HTML, CSS, and Next.js. 🚀

 💼 Currently, I'm working on building robust backend systems that power modern web applications.
 My expertise lies in: